javid87/docker_lab/README.md

 ---

-## 🚀 Letəs start  🚀
+## 🚀 Let's start  Getdiyeeee 🚀

 ---

 ### Disclaimer
 > This lab is to familarize participants with the basics of Docker.
-For any design related questions please contact your representative at Javid Alizada
+For any design related questions please contact your representative at **Javid Alizada**